isomerpages/moe-evergreenpri/_communication/School Administration/School Vendor Services Information 2023.md

 a.
 For parents who are interested in after-school care for your child, you would be pleased to know that Evergreen Primary has onsite student care services operated by Big Heart.
 You may refer to their website, <a href="https://bigheartstudentcare.com">https://bigheartstudentcare.com/ </a>, for more information.

 b.
-If you are interested to enroll your child here, please submit your indication of interest **by 7 November 2022** using the following link, <a href="http://bigheart.cyberland.sg/interest.php">http://bigheart.cyberland.sg/interest.php</a>.
+If you are interested to enroll your child here, please submit your indication of interest <b>by 7 November 2022</b> using the following link, <a href="http://bigheart.cyberland.sg/interest.php">http://bigheart.cyberland.sg/interest.php</a>.

 c.
 You will be notified by Big Heart Student Care <b>by 1 December 2022 via email</b> if a vacant slot is available for your child.